Challenge level: 3 out of 5

 This is the only website the High Commission of India uses and other sites are likely to be scams and/or charge unnecessary fees.

 Our Dream Challenges are renowned for their camaraderie, but we find that the strongest bonds are formed in smaller groups.
 We'll travel in a group of around 20 people or fewer and you're likely to make friends for life!
-What's more, a small group mean no queues!
+What's more, a small group means no queues!

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.